kylrth/kylrth.github.io/content/post/québec/index.md

 To get a bank account, you need a Social Insurance Number (SIN) from the government of Canada.
 You can fill out a form online to start the process, but the response time is several weeks.
 You can also go in person to a ServiceCanada office and get it the same day, which is what I tried to do.
 For me there was some kind of problem on the immigration office side, and I ended up needing to submit for it the regular way there in the ServiceCanada office.
 So it was a while before I got that in the mail, and then I was finally able to schedule an appointment with Scotiabank to open an account.

+There are a lot of options for getting our money transferred from our American account to our Canadian account, each with their own fees and rules.
+So far the lowest-cost option seems to be a transfer with [Wise](https://wise.com/) (direct debit, not a wire because our bank charges $30 for wires).
+If you do a transfer there you should contact me so I can refer you (we'll both get discounts!).

 ## **Welcome to Canada!** 🇨🇦

 {{< zoom-img src="autumn.jpg" >}}